dbt-labs/dbt-utils/README.md

     project-name:
         post-hook: "grant select on {{ this }} to db_reader"
 ```
-A useful workaround is to change the above post-hook t  o:
+A useful workaround is to change the above post-hook to:
 ```yaml
         post-hook: "grant select on {{ this.schema }}.{{ this.name }} to db_reader"
 ```